magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 </blockquote>
 ```

-From `liveEdit`, we see that the content of `blockquote` is bound to the `quote_text` field that stores the html.

-The master format storefront template uses the `html` attribute to retrieve the HTML content and display it in the `blockquote` element:
+The master format storefront template uses the `html` attribute to retrieve the HTML content and display it in the `blockquote` element as follows:

 ```html
 <!--master.html-->